b-pardi/Marker-Tracker/README.md

 ### Plot Customizations
 - In the plot opts folder there are 2 json files, in order to customize your plot you may edit any variable in the 'plot_customizations.json' file, while the 'default_opts.json' is purely for reference

+# FAQ
+- my CSRT trackers aren't tracking well, how can I fix this?
+    - change the size of the bounding box, it should encompass as much of the object as possible without getting too much background.
+Play with the bbox size to find a happy medium
+    - Try selecting a different area of the object to track
+- my KCF trackers aren't tracking as well as they should, why?
+    - If the trackers in your video are moving really slowly, increase the frame record interval so they move faster
+    - Try using CSRT trackers instead